 2. Now cut out a piece like in the second picture (paper hat) on a white paper(pdf file given below).
 This portion should sit like a hat on top of the speaker.
 This also helps in the diffusion of LED light.

-3. Using paper and measurements cover all the other section with paper. (don't forget to add the holes where ever necessary).
+3. Using paper and measurements cover all the other section with paper or use some paint (don't forget to add the holes wherever necessary).

 4. Repeat the same for the other.